Preventing aging and age-related degenerative diseases by balancing methylation

 In addition to diet, lifestyle interventions such as physical activity, caloric restriction, and high antioxidant intake may counteract DNA methylation changes contributing to aging.

 Another safe approach would be via an intervention to spare and thereby make available SAMe to donate enough methyl groups, e.g., by adding phosphatidylcholine.

-As epigenetic technologies and nutri-epigenetics continue to emerge, incorporating nutrition and DNA methylation becomes vital in creating epigenetically- focused therapeutic and preventative strategies in combating aging.
-Several studies demonstrated an epigenetic effect of specific nutrients and bioactive food components on the regulation of DNA methylation via SAMe and directly on DNA methyltransferases expression.
+Several studies demonstrated a lifestyle effect of specific nutrients and bioactive food components on the regulation of DNA methylation via SAMe and directly on DNA methyltransferases expression.
 These bioactive food components such as EGCG, resveratrol, curcumin, and isoflavone genistein are now recognized as methylation balancing factors and can be used in preventing aging and age-related degenerative diseases.
-For example, curcumin-mediated DNA methylation modifications are recognized as cancer chemo-prevention (colon cancer studies) and EGCG demonstrated in studies certain hypermethylated genes in cancer and aging underwent re-expression under its influence.
+For example, curcumin-mediated DNA methylation modifications are recognized as cancer chemo-prevention (colon cancer studies) and EGCG demonstrated in studies certain hypermethylated DNA sequences in cancer and aging underwent re-expression under its influence.